pradeep39422/Sentimental_Analysis_of_customers_review/README.md

 ## 📝 Future scope of work

-- Analyze large-scale data from CSV or text files for efficient sentiment prediction.
+- Analyze large-scale data from CSV or text files for efficient sentiment analysis.
-- Visualize results using interactive graphs and charts for easier interpretation.
+- Visualizing results using interactive graphs and charts for easier interpretation.
 - Enable multilingual sentiment detection to serve diverse user bases.